mpenet/alia/README.md

 ## Status

-Alia is currently stable, and used in production by some users.
+Alia is stable, and used in production by some users.
 Its code doesn't do anything too exotic, so there shouldn't be any surprises.